unchain-tech/UNCHAIN-projects/docs/AVAX-Messenger/ja/section-2/lesson-5_WEBアプリからコントラクトを呼び出そう.md

 > ```ts
 > const provider = new ethers.providers.Web3Provider(
->   ethereum as unknown as ethers.providers.ExternalProvider,
+>   ethereum as unknown as ethers.providers.ExternalProvider
 > );
 > ```
 >